yawaramin/re-web/README.md

   services must change requests correctly and in the right order, or the compiler will present type errors.

+Notice that all the main concepts here are just functions.
+They are all composeable using just function composition.
+Services can call other services.
+Filters can slot together by calling each other.
+Servers can delegate smaller scopes to other servers.
+See `bin/Main.re` for examples of all of these.

 ## Try

 You need Esy, you can install the beta using [npm](https://npmjs.com):